danielfdsilva/knowledge-center/scripts/utils/reduxeed/README.md

   }
 ```

-Not that this will not store the data on the provided path.
+Note that this will not store the data on the provided path.
 That's the reducer job, and you'll have to setup your state slices accordingly.
 For example:

 @redux/config.js